-If you have cancer, you may be more at risk of getting an illness like flu or pneumonia.
-Certain drug treatments can also lower your immune system and make you more vulnerable to these illnesses.
+If you have cancer, you may be more at risk of getting a virus or infection like flu, Covid, or pneumonia.
+Cancer and certain cancer treatments can also affect your immune system and make you more vulnerable to these illnesses.

 Vaccinations during treatment